 Other Card Options that Might Interest You

 You could find other cards that better fit your business — especially if you plan to pay off your entire balance each month.
 New businesses making purchases will benefit from 0 percent introductory rates that spread payments out over several months.
-The Bank of America Business Advantage Cash Rewards MasterCard offers interest-free financing on purchases for the first nine months of ownership.
-Couple that benefit with no annual fee and up to 3 percent cash back on select spending categories, and the BoA card compares very favorably to the Amex option — if you plan to carry no balance after the introductory period.
+Bank of America® Business Advantage Cash Rewards Mastercard® credit card offers interest-free financing on purchases for the first nine months of ownership.
+Couple that benefit with no annual fee and up to 3 percent cash back on select spending categories, and the BoA card compares very favorably to The Plum Card® — if you plan to carry no balance after the introductory period.

 Likewise, The Blue Business® Plus Credit Card from American Express also gives small seasonal and start-up businesses a less costly way of managing spending.
-This card extends introductory periods to 12 months, and the 0 percent offer applies to both purchases and balance transfers.
 Also, you can spend beyond your credit limit if needed, but the amount that exceeds the maximum will be due in full in the next billing period.
 There’s no annual fee for the Blue Business Plus card, and reward points double from one to two with each dollar spent up to the first $50,000 yearly.

 The Final Word

 The Plum Card® from American Express fits well for businesses whose sales fluctuate significantly from month to month, and an extra 30 days to pay off total balances can help in a pinch.
 However, the card comes with a $250 annual fee in the second year and you must spend more than $1,300 per month to justify that fee — and that also entails regularly paying earlier than your monthly due date.
 The 1.5 percent discount offered by The Plum Card® only kicks in when you pay your balance by the statement closing date.
 To avoid annual fees and take advantage of true cash-back rewards programs, you’d find stronger options among other notable business cards.